 - I would like to provide supplementary material for consideration, e.g., the code of my implementation or proofs of theorems.
 How do I do this?

-- Is there a way for me to submit anonymous supplemental material which could be considered by a reviewer before she submits her review (rather than potentially non-anonymous material that can only be viewed afterward)?
+- Is there a way for me to submit anonymous supplemental material which could be considered by a reviewer before they submit their review (rather than potentially non-anonymous material that can only be viewed afterwards)?

-- Can I supplement my submission using a URL that links to auxiliary materials instead of submitting such materials to the EasyChair system directly?
+- Can I supplement my submission using a URL that links to auxiliary materials instead of submitting these materials to the EasyChair system directly?

 - I am building on my own past work on the WizWoz system.
-Do I need to rename this system in my paper for purposes of anonymity, so as to remove the implied connection between my authorship of past work on this system and my present submission?
+Do I need to rename this system in my paper for purposes of anonymity to remove the implied connection between my authorship of past work on this system and my present submission?